 The husband had a long gray ponytail and the wife looked like a friend of mine I met while working at the Inn.
 I quickly struck up a conversation.
 They are building a house in the mountains outside of town and the wife showed me pictures on her phone.
 I told them about our house in Vermont and showed them pictures of the collapsing foundation and the renovation.
 Their kids had attended a private boarding school in Concord, MA so they were familiar with New England.
 We discussed my Rhode Island accent and I told them I never thought to change it but wished I had.

 “Regional accents are good,” the husband said.
 “So, Vermont.
 That’s where a certain senator with the initials B.S. is from, right?”

-I wondered when we’d get to the topic of the election of 2016.
+I wondered when we’d get to the topic of Election 2016.
 It seems to be on everyone’s mind these days.
 Did he mean bullshit when he used Bernie’s initials?
 Despite that possibility I decided, What the hell.
-The couple was friendly and I’d ordered my second margarita.
+They were friendly and I’d ordered my second margarita.
 I decided to go there.
 “You mean Bernie Sanders?
 Yeah, I voted for him in the primary when I was living in Connecticut.”

 “So did we!” they said simultaneously, the husband slapping his hand down on the bar.
 Phew!
 A barroom brawl avoided.
 It seemed as if the three of us breathed a collective sigh of relief which released the flood gates holding back the desire to talk about the underlying hum of anxiety that has gripped the nation.